A geometric distortion solution specifically for historical observations and its implementation: Results

-Since the observation set was pointing to a fixed FOV, using low-order plate constants for reduction is possible to achieve precise positional measurement for the target (see 25.0 mas in panel (a)).
-However, despite the good fit of the plate constants at this time, the results for all stars shown in the right panel (b) exhibit large mean $(O-C)$, suggesting the presence of significant GD effect and rendering these astrometric results unreliable.
+Due to the observation set points to a fixed FOV, using low-order plate constants for reduction is possible to achieve precise positional measurement for the target (see 25.0 mas in panel (a) of Figure~\ref{fig:gsc2038}).
+However, despite the good fit of the plate constants at this time, the results for all stars displayed in the right panel (b) show large mean $(O-C)$, suggesting the presence of significant GD effect and rendering these astrometric results unreliable.
 As the order of the plate constants increased, the positional SD of the target given in panels (c) and (e) becomes greater than that of other bright stars.
-That is to say, overfitting occurs even when using only 2nd-order plate constants and becomes more pronounced as the order increases.
+That is to say, even if only 2nd-order plate constants are used, overfitting will occur and become more pronounced as the order increases.
 This is consistent with the previous astrometric results of J6 observations.
-Additionally, panels (d) and (f) show that the mean $(O-C)$ values of the reference stars are decreased, this is due to overfitting resulting in the absorption of residuals in the reduction process.
+Additionally, panels (d) and (f) show that the mean $(O-C)$ values of the reference stars are decreased.
+This is due to overfitting resulting in the residual being absorbed in the reduction process.
 The target should not be involved in the fitting of the plate constants, so its mean $(O-C)$ values remain large, indicating unsatisfactory astrometric results.

 The bottom two panels in Figure~\ref{fig:gsc2038} provide the results of applying our GD correction method first, followed by reduction using the six-parameter plate constants.
-As evident from the panels, these results exhibit significant advantages compared to the results of other methods.
+As evident from the panels, these results show significant advantages compared to the results of other methods.
 On the one hand, the astrometric precision of the target is comparable to that achieved using the low-order plate constants.
-On the other hand, panel (h) reveals that the mean $(O-C)$ values for both the target and the reference stars are significantly smaller than those obtained using the 2nd and 3rd-order plate constants.
-This demonstrates that the system error caused by GD is significantly decreased in these results.
+On the other hand, panel (h) reveals that the mean $(O-C)$ values for the target and reference stars are significantly smaller than the values obtained using the 1st and 2nd-order plate constants.
+This demonstrates that the system error caused by GD is significantly decreased after applying the GD correction.

+It can be seen that for observations lacking sufficient reference stars to solve high-order plate constants, the GD solution significantly improves the astrometric results.
 Empirically, when using the weighted least squares method to determine the plate constants for data reduction, the number of bright reference stars should be approximately 1.5 times the number of fitting parameters.
 This is crucial when determining the necessity of a GD solution.